-Students entering Pollard in 7th grade will have the opportunity to: a) continue their study of Spanish; b) begin Spanish (select Spanish 7a); c) begin French; or d) begin Mandarin.
+Students entering Pollard in 7th grade will have the opportunity to:

+- continue their study of Spanish;

+- begin Spanish (select Spanish 7A);

+- begin French; or

+- d) begin Mandarin.

 The language selected at the start of 7th grade is a two year commitment.
 It is designed to serve as the foundation for the 2 years of required language study at Needham High School.